 Results

 Both groups were matched for basic demographic data including age, gender and BMI.
-No statistically significant difference was observed between the two groups regarding clinical history (risk factors), Lab and echo findings and Mitral valve pathology.
-Table 1
+No statistically significant difference was observed between the two groups regarding clinical history (risk factors), Lab and echo findings and Mitral valve pathology (Table, 1).

-Cross-clamp time was significantly higher among group B with compared with group A (p=0.034).
+Cross-clamp time was significantly higher among group B compared to group A (p=0.034).
 Bypass time was not statistically significant between both groups.
 There was a statistically significant difference between the two groups regarding occurrence of TIA (p=0.038).
-No statistically significant difference between both groups regarding length of postop stay, surgical re-exploration, occurrence of post-operative cerebrovascular accidents, stroke, heart failure, infection and all causes motility.
-Table 2
+No statistical significant difference between both groups regarding length of postoperative stay, surgical re-exploration, occurrence of post-operative cerebrovascular accidents, stroke, heart failure, infection and all mortality causes (Table, 2).

 None of the tested variables was risk factor of mortalities.
 The only predictor for TIA among the studied patients was type of surgery done.
 Being group B was associated with 60.0% reduction in risk of occurrence of TIA among studied patients (OR=0.9, 95%CI=0.02-0.79; P=0.014).
 The only predictor for occurrence of stroke among the studied patients was age of participants.
 One year increase in age was associated with 1.12 time increase risk of occurrence of stroke among studied patients (OR=1.12, 95%CI=1.01-1.24; P=0.028).
-The only predictor for post-operative complications among the studied patients was type of surgery done.
-Being group B was associated with 0.29 times reduction in risk of occurrence of TIA among studied patients (OR=0.29, 95%CI=0.09-0.97; P=0.04).
-Table 3
+The only predictor for post-operative complications among the studied patients was according to the type of surgery done.
+Group B was associated with 0.29 times reduction in risk of occurrence of TIA among studied patients (OR=0.29, 95%CI=0.09-0.97; P=0.04).
+(Table, 3).

 Discussion